nobodyme/dynamic-programming/README.md

 So again, what would you think is the approriate value to store to make the problem easier with dp?.
 Nothing comes to mind?
 It's alright.</br>
 How would you normally solve it, forgetting about code for a minute.</br>
 You probably eye all the cells of the numbers adding the cost along the path till you reach the destination.
 But you don't know if it's minimum so you start adding by traversing in a different direction.
-Then maybe after considering enough path until you're satisfied you come up with a cost that's give you the least.</br>
+Then maybe after considering all paths you come up with a cost that's give you the least and maybe you needed a pen and paper along the way.</br>

 That's pretty much it.</br>